Overwhelmed in Stanislaus County? Here's How to Get Help Without 20 Phone Calls

 Think of it as having a life navigator who helps keep things moving.

 Life changes.
 Crises come in waves.
-Help Is Hope offers ongoing check‑ins to adjust your plan, celebrate progress, and respond when new problems pop up.
+We offer ongoing check-ins to adjust your plan, celebrate progress, and respond when new problems come up.

-You can continue to use their peer support, navigation help, and community service options if you need hours for court or benefits.
+You can continue using our peer support, navigation help, and community service options if you need hours for court or benefits.

 Make you feel judged or blamed | Build stigma-free, peer-led spaces where lived experience is respected |